Level up safety first thinking during the spring planting season

 From sharing the roadways to working on a broken-down planter, there are many risks for accidents and injury.
-University of Illinois Extension encourages incorporating extra safety measures into these routine tasks to help decrease the chances of accidents this spring.
+University of Illinois Extension encourages incorporating additional safety measures into these routine tasks to help reduce the risk of accidents this spring.

 “Planting season is a fast-paced, high-pressure time for farmers, workers, operators, and their families,” says Salah Issa, assistant professor and Extension specialist in the Department of Agricultural and Biological Engineering in the College of Agricultural, Consumer and Environmental Sciences.
 “Incorporating safety measures in established routines can assist in decreasing accidents and injuries while still focusing on getting the crop into the ground in a timely manner.”